divisha-sunny/Sales_Analysis/README.md

 Below is the screenshot of the data model after importing the cleaned and prepared tables into Power BI.
 This data model illustrates how FACT_Budget has been connected to FACT_InternetSales and other essential DIM tables.

 ![Alt Text](Data_Model.png)

+#Sales Management Dashboard

+The Sales Management Dashboard is as shown below which consists of three pages.
+The first page functions as a dashboard and provides an overview of sales performance.
+The second and third pages show the sales trends over time, both per customer and per product.